mapup/tollguru-api-parameter-examples/README.md

 calculatePreferredRoute();
 ```

-## Features

-- **Route Calculation**: Calculate the toll costs for a given route.
-- **Vehicle Parameterization**: Customize toll calculations based on vehicle types and configurations.
-- **Multi-Route Support**: Compare toll costs for multiple routes.

-For more detailed examples, refer to the scripts provided in this repository.

 ## Contributing

 We welcome contributions to this repository!
 If you have suggestions or improvements, please open an issue or submit a pull request.